nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 ### Cartograms and Treemaps

-Among the first maps in this section of the book are cartograms: maps distorted such that the area of a given department is proportional to its population, say, while roughly maintaining the position of departments to each other.
+After dimissing "chartmaps" (see below under "not remade") the book touches on cartograms: maps distorted such that the area of a given department is proportional to its population, say, while roughly maintaining the position of departments to each other.
 Here is one example from the book:

 <a target="_blank" href="images/cartogram.png"><img src="images/cartogram.png" style="width: 300px;"></a>

-Plotly Express doesn't have any automated facilities for cartograms, and in fact the book criticises them for their subjectivity and how hard it is to make them, so instead I'll show off Plotly's treemap functionality.
+Plotly Express doesn't have any automated facilities for cartograms, and in fact the book criticises them for their subjectivity and how hard it is to make them, so instead I'll show off Plotly Express' treemap functionality.
 Treemaps were popularized in the 1990s, and represent nested quantities by area.
 Here I've nested the departments inside their (modern-day) regional administrative units.
 The tenuous similarity to a cartogram is thus that departments in the same region are shown close to each other in this figure, although regions nearby in space are not necessarily rendered that way.
 I've sized the rectangles by total population and colored them here by percentage of services weighted by population, so hovering over a region's name (or the label "France") will give you the correct percentage at the higher level of aggregation.
 The bigger department rectangles generally appear darker than the smaller ones, although this is pattern is not as clear as in the percentage-vs-total faceted scatterplot above.

 ```python
 fig = px.treemap(wide_df, path=[px.Constant("France"), "region", "department"], values="total",